-Ready to sew a simple handbag out of ready made craft supplies?
+Ready to sew an easy quick sew DIY handbag out of ready-made craft supplies?
 Here is a clever design using faux leather fabric from the craft store.

-I perused my collection of smaller bags and found them lacking.
-I had one bag that actually worked (I still need sunglass case, eyeglass case, wallet, keys, phone etc.).
+So, I perused my collection of smaller bags and found them lacking.
+I had one bag that actually worked (I still need a sunglass case, eyeglass case, wallet, keys, phone, etc.).
 I love this striped number but it doesn’t always “go” with everything, you know what I mean?

 While I was at my local craft store, I stumbled upon this neat little product on the bottom shelf in the ribbon aisle.
 The faux leather is a relatively new product (at least new to me).
 The product comes in a ton of colors from gold to sherbet.
 I chose gold and a pretty pinky blush color for my project.